grotius-cnc/debian_distro_live_build_post_tweaking/README.md

 2. This will extract a template file in */iso/isohdpfx.bin* from the existing live-build iso file.
 3. This will create a new iso with the program Xorriso.
 The Xorriso build commands can be copied from the existing live-build iso in : */.disk/mkisofs*

-*** Notes : When the output in terminal is fast and " cannot read ... ", then do a reboot, and Step 3 again.
+*** Notes : When the output in terminal is fast and " cannot read ... ", your unmounting in step 2 has failed.
+*** Notes : During repacking the iso, Xorriso has some output message's about filmware.
+Don't worry about this.

 ## Step 4 : Burn the ISO to cd, dvd or usb drive.